 Let’s break this down further:

-3. Keyword Placement Counts: Where you place those hand-picked golden nuggets also counts!
-Strategic placements like titles, headings or subheadings, and meta descriptions take precedence over others since they directly impact how beneficial these keys are for elevating page rankings.
+- Keyword Placement Counts: Where you place those hand-picked golden nuggets also counts!
+Strategic keyword placement in titles, headings or subheadings, and meta descriptions takes precedence over others since it directly impacts how beneficial these keys are for elevating page rankings.

 In conclusion – there’s no magic number for definitive keyword quantity.